JonasDoe/strangeland/README.md

 ### I don't get all this encoding stuff figured out

 Open the files you're using in Notepad++.
-Select `Encoding -> Convert To UTF-8`.
+Select `Encoding -> Convert to UTF-8`.
 Save the files.
 Run the script with `--enconding=utf8`.

 ### The script takes years to start

 Maybe the files are unreasonable large.
 Split them into smaller ones.
 Or the auto-detection of the proper encoding is slowing down the process.
 Set the encoding manually.

+### The command `python` or the command `pip` isn't found

+Download the latest python installer from [python.org](https://www.python.org) for your platform and run it. pip, used to pull dependencies, comes bundled with that installation.